The Hopewell Redevelopment & Housing Authority is a Section 8 and Public Housing Public Housing Agency in Hopewell, Virginia.

 The Hopewell Redevelopment & Housing Authority serves Hopewell.

-As of March 31st, 2016 the Hopewell Redevelopment & Housing Authority manages 488 active Housing Choice Vouchers.
+As of the most recent VMS report, Hopewell Redevelopment & Housing Authority manages 482 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: